-Albany Pro Musica is delighted to welcome The Capital District Youth Chorale, who will be joining us this year as our “Adopt-A-Choir”.
-The members of CDYC will join us for our March “If Music Be The Food Of Love” concert.
+Albany Pro Musica is delighted to welcome The Capital District Youth Chorale, as our selected “Adopt-A-Choir” group this year.
+CDYC joined us for our October concert “Hope, Faith, Life, Love” and will join us again in May for “In Paradisum” joining APM in the New York premiere of Raymond Torres “Requiem”.
 APM and CDYC have collaborated many times in the past, and it is always a pleasure!

 CDYC has appeared with more than 20 adult, college, school and community children’s choirs and orchestras from Massachusetts, Vermont, and New York including the following ensembles: Albany Pro Musica, Mohawk Valley Chorus, the Thursday Musical Club, Burnt Hills Oratorio Society, College of St. Rose Masterworks Chorale, Mendelssohn Club of Albany, Albany Symphony, the Schenectady Symphony, and the Empire State Youth Orchestra.